hpreston/nso-netbox/README.md

 There are some common ned-settings included with the package already.
 These settings are implemented with two parts of the package:

 1. An XML template specific to the device.
-The templates are named `add-NED-NAME.xml`.
+The templates are named `add-NED-NAME.xml` and are located in the folder `nso-netbox/templates-ned-settings`.
+    > *To take advantage of these optional settings, you need to move the templates into the `templates` directory.
+They are delivered in this way because any `ned-setting` template that is loaded must have the related NEDs loaded into NSO or the package will not successfully load.*

     ```
-    ls -l packages/nso-netbox/templates/
+    ls -l packages/nso-netbox/templates-ned-settings/

     -rw-rw-r-- 1 hapresto hapresto  533 Mar 22 17:09 add-cisco-fmc.xml
     -rw-rw-r-- 1 hapresto hapresto  640 Mar 22 17:06 add-vmware-vsphere-gen.xml